-- 1. reviewed the structure, composition and diversity of the Board; - 2. considered the re-election of the retiring Director by the Shareholders at the forthcoming annual general meeting of the Company; and - 3. considered the independence of the INEDs.
+- 1. reviewed the structure, composition and diversity of the Board; - 2. made recommendations to the Board on the appointment of Director; - 3. considered the re-election of the retiring Director by the Shareholders at the forthcoming annual general meeting of the Company; and - 4. considered the independence of the INEDs.